-The growing elderly population is one of the critical elements of the global active implantable medical devices market growth.
-The people over the age of 65 is supposed to increase from 524 million in 2010 to about 1.5 billion in 2050.
-By 2050, the global age-group over 80 will have 379 million, expected to be 5.5 times the 65 million in 2000.
+The growing elderly population is one of the critical elements of globally active implantable medical devices market growth.
+The number of people over 65 is supposed to increase from 524 million in 2010 to about 1.5 billion in 2050.
+By 2050, the global age group over 80 will have 379 million, expected to be 5.5 times the 65 million in 2000.
 Age is associated with a gradual decline in functional reserve in multiple organ systems, including the heart, brain, and ears.
-It is not surprising that elderly patients use imbalanced medical resources, as about 92% of the elderly have at least one chronic illness, and 77% of the elderly have at least two chronic diseases.
+Therefore, it is not surprising that elderly patients use imbalanced medical resources.
+About 92% of the elderly have at least one chronic illness, and 77% of the elderly have at least two chronic diseases.

-The Global Active Implantable Medical Devices Market in which the issues related to the use of such devices, such as those related to device failure and network security, may hinder market growth soon.
-The high cost and adverse compensation policies of implantable medical devices are vital challenges and limit the adoption of active implantable medical device solutions in the global business.
+Issues related to using such devices, such as those related to device failure and network security, may hinder market growth soon.
+In addition, the high cost and adverse compensation policies of implantable medical devices are vital challenges and limit the adoption of active implantable medical device solutions in the global market.

 Market Size Available

 Various Analyses Covered

 Global, Regional & Country Level Analysis, Segment-Level Analysis, Drivers, Restraints, Opportunities, Challenges, PESTLE Analysis, Porter’s Five Forces Analysis, Competitive Landscape, Analyst Overview on Investment Opportunities

 North America, Europe, Asia Pacific, Latin America, Middle East & Africa